What Makes SA Different

 South Australia has the lowest school zone speed limit in the country at 25 km/h (all other states are 40 km/h).
 If you've driven in any other state, you need to reset this in your mind.
 Driving at 40 km/h in an SA school zone is both a fine and an instant test fail.

-New from November 2025: SA is rolling out 40 km/h time-based school speed zones on arterial roads near schools.
+New from 29 September 2025: SA is rolling out 40 km/h time-based school speed zones on arterial roads near schools.
 These operate during set hours (typically 8:00-9:30 am and 2:00-4:00 pm on school days) and are marked with electronic signs.
 Over 150 schools will have these by late 2026.
-The existing 25 km/h zones on local roads remain unchanged — the 40 km/h zones are an additional layer on busier roads where 25 km/h wasn't practical.
+The existing 25 km/h zones on local roads remain unchanged.
+The 40 km/h zones are an additional layer on busier roads where 25 km/h wasn't practical.

 Work Zones